Last updated: 04/23/2025

 The symptoms of LAM vary depending on the organs affected.

 About 50-60% of individuals with LAM experience a lung collapse (pneumothorax) at some point in their life.
 In about one third of these patients, the pneumothorax may be the first manifestation that brings the diagnosis of LAM to light.
 The symptoms of a collapsed lung may include sudden, sharp chest pain, difficult, rapid breathing (tachypnea), rapid heartbeat (tachycardia), low blood pressure (hypotension), profuse sweating (diaphoresis), dizziness and/or lack of normal chest movement on the affected side of the chest.
-This complication tends to recur in LAM, therefore management with a medicine or surgical technique that adheres lungs to the chest wall (pleurodesis) is recommended.
+This complication tends to recur in LAM, therefore management with a medical or surgical technique that adheres lungs to the chest wall (pleurodesis) is recommended.

 Symptoms of LAM may become progressively worse as LAM cell proliferation continues and may result in chronic life-threatening respiratory failure.